You're in the Picture: Episode status

 Both the premiere and Gleason's apology exist and are available for viewing at the Paley Center for Media in New York City.
 Both appear to be from the original broadcasts, as both have the original commercials intact.
 The apology episode is widely circulated on video-sharing sites such as YouTube.

-In an October 18, 1985, Tonight Show interview with Gleason, Johnny Carson stated that he appeared on the program; surviving clips do not show him involved, however.
+In an October 18, 1985, Tonight Show interview with Gleason, Johnny Carson stated that he "was also a part of the show"; surviving clips do not show him, however.
 Pat Carroll confirmed that Carson had been involved in an episode but stated he left before taping: "Johnny Carson was supposed to be on it.
 But he did one rehearsal and we never saw him again.
 He knew better than we did.
 Ha!"
 Rumors of a second episode being taped but never aired appear to be untrue, as Carroll stated that she and the other panelists were ready to go on stage to tape the second episode but wound up instead being a backstage witness to the apology, causing her to wonder why she was even in the studio in the first place.

 Similar guessing games

 The concept of a contestant putting his or her head through a hole in a portrait and trying to guess the picture was attempted again for a 2013 episode of the UK panel show Celebrity Juice.
-The Dutch television game show De Jongens tegen de Meisjes also includes a challenge in which the celebrity candidates have to guess who they are by asking their team members yes-no questions about their identity.
+The Dutch television game show De Jongens tegen de Meisjes also includes a challenge in which the celebrity candidates have to guess who they are by asking their team members yes–no questions about their identity.
 An identical game was occasionally played as one of the stunts on the original version of Shop 'til You Drop.